kazanzhi/DuoCards/README.md

 DuoCards - English Learning Application

 Overview

 DuoCards is an interactive web application designed to help users learn English using flashcards.
 Each card represents a word with its translation, and users can flip the card to reveal the meaning in English.
 The app supports animations, card flipping, and intuitive navigation for a fun and engaging learning experience.

 Technologies Used

 Frontend:
-React with TypeScript
+React with TypeScript;
-React Bootstrap for UI components
+React Bootstrap for UI components;
-Custom CSS for animations
+Custom CSS for animations;
-JavaScript animations and transitions for card interactions
+JavaScript animations and transitions for card interactions;

 Backend:
 C# with ASP.NET Core